rubygems/bundler/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks so much for the contribution!

+If you're updating documentation, make sure you run `bin/rake man:build` and squash the result into your changes, so that all documentation formats are updated.

 To make reviewing this PR a bit easier, please fill out answers to the following questions.
 -->